fsharp/fslang-design/RFCs/FS-1047-match-bang.md

 # F# RFC FS-1047 - (match! syntactic sugar in computational expressions)

-The design suggestion [FILL ME IN](https://github.com/fsharp/fslang-suggestions/issues/572) has been marked "approved in principle".
+The design suggestion [match! syntactic sugar](https://github.com/fsharp/fslang-suggestions/issues/572) has been marked "approved in principle".
 This RFC covers the detailed proposal for this suggestion.

 * [x] Approved in principle